 In the absence of a clear context, this subject can present numerous inferences.
 A more specific context would be helpful in better understanding the meaning of the term brain stimulation.
 In some cases, unfortunately, too often, terms like this one are thrown around without much clarity and specific context.
 In others, they represent a scientific or medical lingo, and can cause moments of intellectual discomfort to a layperson.

 Thus, in reference to a healthy individual with no brain related abnormalities, the term “brain stimulation” can mean a few things.
 For example, maximization of this individual’s cognitive abilities through some form of brain stimulation is one, somewhat generic, option.
-Improving blood flow to the brain is another, more specific, option relevant to brain stimulation.
 By establishing these references, you can draw a more cohesive concept that is much easier to understand.
 Meanwhile, additional information, which can further clarify this concept and process, is still missing.
 For example, there is no specific reference to the form of stimulation, which is an important condition.
 There are numerous ways in which a brain can be stimulated, and some are more complex and invasive than others.

 You are probably noticing how more contextual clarity can help to define and simplify your understanding of new complex terminology.
 Now that this matter is out of the way, let’s dive a little deeper into the subject of brain stimulation.